 Did you know that North Holland has the largest acreage of flower fields in the Netherlands!
 Come explore with us- from fishing villages of the Zuiderzee, working windmills, winding dikes along the beautiful Dutch polders, impressive castles and rich foliage of the Island Texel.
 Our final days cycle south along the North Sea Dunes to the glorious city of Alkmaar — and a visit to the famous Cheese Market there.
 We finish our Bike and Barge vacation heading towards Amsterdam via the open air windmill village of Zaanse Schans.
-The perfect spring tour of Holland!
+The BEST SPRING TOUR of Holland!

 Cycling in the Waterland Region

-We follow the inland sea to charming Monnickendam — boasting a beautiful harbor where its oldest trade, shipbuilding, is still thriving.
+From here we head for charming Monnickendam — boasting a beautiful harbor where its oldest trade- shipbuilding, is still thriving.

-Pedaling still north along the water, we'll stop by Katwoude to visit a working mill and a cheese farm to see how cheese is made.
+Pedaling still north along the water, we'll stop by Katwoude to visit a cheese farm and clog maker.

-Sunday, will head slightly north to visit quiet Edam — named after the famous cheese and whose many canals are criss-crossed still by 17th century houses.
+It's just a short ride along the beautiful Isjelmeer dijk to the quaint town of Edam — named after the famous cheese and whose many canals are criss-crossed still by lovely 17th century houses.

 Enjoying dinner on the Sundeck